aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 }
 ~~~

 The server **SHOULD** include a Retry-After header indicating the polling interval that the ACME server recommends.
-Conforming clients **SHOULD** query the "renewalInfo" URL again after the Retry-After period has passed, as the server may provide a different suggestedWindow.
+Conforming clients **SHOULD** query the `renewalInfo` URL again after the Retry-After period has passed, as the server may provide a different suggestedWindow.

-Conforming clients **SHOULD** select a random time within the suggested window to attempt to renew the certificate.
+Conforming clients **MUST** select a uniform random time within the suggested window to attempt to renew the certificate.
 If the selected time is in the past, the client **SHOULD** attempt renewal immediately.
+If the selected time is in the future, but before the next time that the client would wake up normally, the client **MAY** attempt renewal immediately.

 # Security Considerations

 The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in Section 10.1 of [@!RFC8555].

-This document specifies that renewalInfo resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
-This is because the information contained in renewalInfo resources is not considered confidential, and because allowing renewalInfo to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.
+This document specifies that `renewalInfo` resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
+This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.

 # IANA Considerations